Causal Discovery in the Presence of Missing Data: Proposed method: Missing-value PC

 \subsection{Overview of MVPC}

 Algorithm \ref{alg:mvpc} summarizes the framework of MVPC.
-We perform TD-PC on $\mathbf{V}$ (Step \ref{stp:deletPC}), and then involve $\mathbf{R}$ (Step \ref{stp:det-cas}).
+We perform TD-PC on $\mathbf{V}$ (Step \ref{stp:deletPC}), and then properly include $\mathbf{R}$ in the graph (Step \ref{stp:det-cas}).
 This is equivalent to performing TD-PC on $\mathbf{V} \cup \mathbf{R}$ under Assumption \ref{ass:re0}, \ref{ass:re1}, and \ref{ass:re2}.
-More details of Step \ref{stp:det-cas} are introduced in Appendix \ref{sec:dec-cau}.
 We then identify potential extraneous edges (Step \ref{stp:iden}).
 These are the edges between variables of which direct common effects are missingness indicators or ancestors of missingness indicators.
 Since we do not have orientation information at this stage, we cannot directly locate such extra edges; however, we can find potentially incorrect edges, as a superset of the incorrect edges.
 Next, we perform correction for these candidate edges (Step \ref{stp:cor}).
 Finally, we orient edges of the recovered causal skeleton with the same procedure as the PC algorithm.